Introduction

 Finally, run the server and the app you’ve got to test the final app.

 And that’s how you create a React chat application, which is also empowered by the E2E encryption.
-And while this is a pretty quick and easy process, there is a way to make it even more effortless using a web app builder.
+And while this is a pretty quick and easy process, there is a way to make it even more effortless using a web AI app builder.
 It is more than just a useful tool, but the apogee of more than 7 years of Flatlogic’s combined expertise and professional knowledge in one exceptionally made package.
 It allows you to create fully functioning and ready-to-use apps with just three simple actions:

 1. Choose your chat app’s stack: